 When to Get An Attorney Involved

 Magistrate judges have to give you bond conditions that are within your constitutional rights.
-If you were told to do something that you disagree with or are incapable of complying with then consult with Richard Grossman, our Atlanta, Georgia attorney.
+If you were told to do something that you disagree with or are incapable of complying with then consult with Jeff Manciagli, our Atlanta, Georgia attorney.
 We can help you get your conditions changes if needed.